sutrolabs/census-docs/basics/faq-and-gotchas.md

 > I'm seeing a `4XX` error message on a sync.
 What should I do?

-Check to see if any primary identifiers or string/varchar fields don't have any values that might spook a destination service.
+Check to see if any primary identifiers or string/varchar fields don't have any values that might trigger an error in a destination service.
 Examples that we have seen are: `..` in an email field or an XSS-payload in a name field.

 > I'm seeing a `5XX` error message on a sync.
 What should I do?